Hierarchy for groups acting on hyperbolic $\mathbf{Z}^n$-spaces: Introduction

-where $G_1$ is a word hyperbolic group and for every $k < n$, the group $G_{k+1}$ is isomorphic to an HNN extension of $G_k$ with a finite number of stable letters and whose associated subgroups are virtually nilpotent of rank at most $3$.}
+If the following conditions are satisfied \begin{enumerate} \item[(a)] $ht(\delta) = 1$, \item[(b)] $l(g) > 0$ for every non-trivial $g \in G$, \item[(c)] $G_1$ is a finitely generated isolated subgroup of $G$, \end{enumerate} then $G_1$ is a word-hyperbolic group and for every $k \in [1, n)$, the group $G_{k+1}$ is isomorphic to an HNN extension of $G_k$ with a finite number of stable letters, where each associated subgroup is isomorphic to either $\Z^m$, or an extension of $\Z^m$ by $\Z$, where $m \leqslant k - 1$.}

 Note that the condition that $G$ is finitely generated is required to make sure that $G_1$ is word hyperbolic and it is sufficient in this context.
-There are of course non-finitely generated groups with proper regular actions on hyperbolic spaces, in which case Theorem \ref{th:main_result} may not hold.
+There are, of course, non-finitely generated groups with proper regular actions on hyperbolic spaces, in which case Theorem \ref{th:main_result} may not hold.
 For example, consider an infinitely generated free group $F = F(X)$, where $X = \{x_i \mid i \in \N\}$, acting on its Cayley graph $\Gamma(F, X)$.
 If all edges of $\Gamma(F, X)$ have the same length $1$ then the length function arising from the action is regular but not proper.
 At the same time, if we define the length of every edge labeled by $x_n$ to be $n$ then regularity still holds, but the length function becomes proper.
 Observe that $F(X)$ cannot be decomposed as shown in Theorem \ref{th:main_result}: $G_1$ in this case coincides with $F(X)$ itself which is not hyperbolic.

-Most of the results in this paper also appear in the first author's Ph.D Thesis (see \cite{Grecianu:2013}).
+Most of the results of this paper also appeared in the first author's Ph.D Thesis (see \cite{Grecianu:2013}).

-{\bf Acknowledgement.} The authors would like to thank Olga Kharlampovich for insightful discussions and the referees for their thorough reviews and very useful comments, which helped immensely in improving the clarity and relevance of the paper.
+{\bf Acknowledgment.} The authors would like to thank Olga Kharlampovich and Andrey Nikolaev for insightful discussions.
+We would also like to thank the referees for their thorough reviews and very useful comments, which helped immensely in improving the clarity and relevance of the paper.